 This is a common mistake made by customers who don't understand how radio codes are entered on non-touchscreen radios – for example, if their generated radio code contains a 7, they assume they need a number 7 button on their radio to enter it.
 However this isn't true, because very few non-touchscreen radios have more than 6 number buttons.
 Instead, radio codes are entered using the numbers 1 to 4 on your radio, where each number corresponds to that digit of the radio code.
 If this sounds confusing, don't worry - all of our radio codes come with specific entry instructions for your radio, completely free of charge.

 We are usually unable to offer refunds for working radio codes, including radio codes generated from an incorrectly entered serial number, so when entering your radio's serial number into our decoders it's important to double-check that you've entered it correctly.

 If you entered your serial number correctly and your generated radio code still does not work to unlock your radio, it is our policy to provide a full refund.
 Although rare, this does happen (see this question for why).
 To help us confirm that this is the case for your radio, please contact us with a picture of your radio's serial number and a video of the provided code being entered into your radio.
 We require this information both to process your refund and for fraud prevention purposes.
 To see our complete refund policy, click here.

-RapidRadioCodes™ is a small independent business set up in early 2023 and based out of Sheffield, Yorkshire, in the North of England.
+RapidRadioCodes™ is a small independent business that started trading in early 2023, based out of Sheffield, Yorkshire, in the North of the UK.
 Our mission is to be able to instantly generate radio unlock codes for all cars, vans and trucks, at a single fixed price that's cheaper than both the dealerships and other third-party decoding sites.
-Since first being established less than a year ago, we've already helped over 2,000 drivers, garages and car dealerships unlock their radios, and received hundreds of 5-star reviews across our Reviews.io and TrustPilot pages.
+Since first being established less than a year ago, we've already helped over 3,000 drivers, garages and car dealerships unlock their radios, and received hundreds of 5-star reviews across our TrustPilot and Reviews.io pages.